snowch/SparkMessageHubScala/README.md

 ### Overview

-This project provides a hello world style example that connects to messagehub from spark as a service on bluemix.
+This project provides a hello world style example that connects to messagehub from spark as a service on bluemix via Data Science Experience (DSX).

 ### Instructions